nmendezst/bag3_adc_test/README.md

 ```

-There are two ways to get the Skywater 130 PDK, `open_pdks` and `volare`.
+There are two ways to get the Skywater 130 PDK, `open_pdks` and `ciel`.
-`open_pdks` are the source files, it contains **everything** (there are options to enable or disable different libraries) and has the most recent updates and fixes, but it has to be built (which takes some time) and it takes more space.
+[`open_pdks`](https://github.com/RTimothyEdwards/open_pdks/) are the source files, it contains **everything** (there are options to enable or disable different libraries) and has the most recent updates and fixes, but it has to be built (which takes some time) and it takes more space.

-`volare` is a Python package that retrieves pre-built versions, it's quite convenient to use, but currently doesn't have the combined SPICE models and can be outdated at times (which is a crucial drawback during tapeout deadlines).
+[`ciel`](https://pypi.org/project/ciel/) is a Python package that retrieves pre-built versions, it's quite convenient to use, but currently doesn't have the combined SPICE models and can be outdated at times (which is a crucial drawback during tapeout deadlines).

 #### open_pdks